User Experience Researcher Salary

 - Create user scenarios and stories to coordinate with other teams.

 - Design and lead user focus groups and data collection.

 Dominating the field, Microsoft Corp, Facebook Inc, Google, Inc., International Business Machines (IBM) Corp., and Amazon.com Inc are top firms with a reputation for hiring a great number of User Experience Researchers.
 For User Experience Researchers, comfortable salaries can be found at Facebook Inc; in fact, median earnings sit around $131K, the highest in the area.

 Popular Skills for User Experience Researcher

-User Experience Researchers seem to require a number of specific skills.
-Most notably, skills in End User Requirements Research, User Research, Data Analysis, and Usability Testing are correlated to pay that is above average.
-Skills that pay less than market rate include Market Research.
-Most people skilled in Usability Testing are similarly competent in User Interface Design.
+Survey results suggest that User Experience Researchers use a fairly large toolkit of professional skills.
+Most notably, skills in User Experience Design, End User Requirements Research, User Research, and Data Analysis are correlated to pay that is above average.
+Skills that seem to negatively impact pay include Market Research and Research Analysis.
+For most people, competency in Usability Testing indicates knowledge of User Interface Design.